neumino/neumino.github.io/movies.md

-### The Fourth Musketeer
+### After Yang
-*Released on 2022-03-07, vote average 6*
+*Released on 2022-03-04, vote average 7.4*

-At the behest of his father, young d&#39;Artagnan travels from rural Gascony to Paris, where he becomes embroiled in a devious plot between the King&#39;s Musketeers and the Guardsmen of Cardinal Richelieu.
+When his young daughter&#39;s beloved companion — an android named Yang — malfunctions, Jake searches for a way to repair him.
+In the process, Jake discovers the life that has been passing in front of him, reconnecting with his wife and daughter across a distance he didn&#39;t know was there.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NnyOAmRVm1g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Kwp32zLc08c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>